Leland Chapman

 Leland Blane Chapman (born December 14, 1976) is an American bail bondsman and bounty hunter, known as one of the stars of the A&E Network reality television program Dog the Bounty Hunter.
-He also starred in the Country Music Television television documentary Dog and Beth: On the Hunt.
+He also starred in the CMT television documentary Dog and Beth: On the Hunt.

 Early life

-Chapman was born as son of Duane Chapman Sr. and his first wife, La Fonda Sue Darnall (née Honeycutt).

 Chapman spent his early years in Pampa, Texas, but during his teen years, moved to Colorado Springs, Colorado.
-As a teenager Chapman ran away from home, began skipping school, and joined a gang.
-Unable to handle him any longer, his mother put him in foster care, although he ran away and he was placed in a boys care home at 13.
-He was given the choice to go back into foster care or go live with his father and he chose to live with his father.
+As a teenager, Chapman ran away from home, began skipping school, and joined a gang.
+Unable to handle him any longer, his mother put him in foster care, although he ran away and he was placed in a boys home at 13.
+He was given the choice to go back into foster care or go live with his father and he chose to reside with his father.

 At seventeen, Chapman began training in boxing and mixed martial arts with the help of his good friend Sonny Westbrook (who has appeared many times on Dog the Bounty Hunter).
-Leland graduated from high school when he was 18.